Charter of the Board of Directors

 - Consider the adequacy and efficiency of coordination between the external auditor and Internal Audit

-- Act on received information from the external auditor as soon as possible regarding suspicious activities of directors, managers or persons responsible for operating CPN that may constitute a breach of the second paragraph of Section 281/2, Section 305, Section 306, Section 308, Section 309, Section 310, Section 311, Section 312 or Section 313 of the Securities and Exchange Act.
-Promptly check the information received and report preliminary findings in the first instance to SEC and the external auditor within 30 days from the date when a given breach was reported
+- Act on received information from the external auditor as soon as possible regarding suspicious activities of directors, managers or persons responsible for operating CPN that may constitute a breach of the second paragraph of Section 281/2 Clause 2, Section 305, Section 306, Section 308, Section 309, Section 310, Section 311, Section 312 or Section 313 of the Securities and Exchange Act and promptly check the information received and report preliminary findings in the first instance to SEC and the external auditor within 30 days from the date when a given breach was reported

 - Review conformance by the Company to Securities and Exchange laws, SET requirements, or CPN business-related laws and ethics